anthonyamar/my-second-brain/Ideas/Garden subjects.md

 - No and low code plateform for AR

 ### Learning
-- How to start learning code (for my friends who're asking me) ?
+- How to start learning code (for my friends who're asking me)?
 - The common learning patterns between playing music and writing code
 - What I don't know
 ### Ideas
 - The obsiBook, an interactive, collaborative and ever evolving book using Obsidian and Github.

 ### Startup
-- My journey at Station F, the world's biggest startup campus
+- My journey at Station F, the world's biggest startup campus ✅
 - How to pitch

 ### Artificial Intelligence